bibartaks/vue-dev-roadmap-2024/README.md

 [Vue - The Complete Guide (incl.
 Router & Composition API)](https://www.udemy.com/course/vuejs-2-the-complete-guide/): Vue - The Complete Guide (incl.
 Router & Composition API) by Maximilian

 [Complete Vue Developer Bootcamp (Pinia, Vitest))](https://www.udemy.com/course/complete-vue-js-developer-zero-to-mastery-vuex/): Complete Vue Developer Bootcamp (Pinia, Vitest) by ZTM

+## Some Vue Interview question resources

+> Here are some resources that can help you land a job as a Vue developer.